ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 dbfilter
 ========

-Eagle ERP is a multi-tenant system: a single Eagle ERP system may run and serve a number of database instances.
+Eagle is a multi-tenant system: a single Eagle system may run and serve a number of database instances.
 It is also highly customizable, with customizations (starting from the modules being loaded) depending on the "current database".